eddie0509tw/Dbnet/README.md

 ### Difference between thesis and this implementation
 //TODO
 1. We try the network on Manga109 dataset for manga text detection
+2. Use MobileNetv2 as backbone for dbnet.
+3. Concatenate a Unet after FPN head (TODO)

 ### Introduction
 Mainly reimplement from :